How to Keep Nutrition on Track While Travelling with Kids

 Travel and vacation is all about taking a break from the ordinary, but it’s often difficult to stick to your diet and wholesome nutrition when on the road and travelling with kids.
 There are restaurants, drive-thrus and buffet lines, time zone interruptions, cultural culinary delicacies and busy schedules.
-However, holidays shouldn’t un-do your family’s diet, because you’ll all come home with more than just great memories: weight gain, bloating, digestive upset and moodiness are all consequences of travel nutrition sabotage!
+However, holidays shouldn’t un-do your family’s health goals, because you’ll all come home with more than just great memories: bloating, digestive upset and moodiness are all common consequences of travel nutrition sabotage!

 Here are some helpful tips to help keep the family’s health on track while travelling with kids on vacation and even on one-day outings.